ogrisel/pythinkgear/README.md

 Here are the instructions to make the Mindset available as a serial device suitable for direct access by `pythinkgear` under Ubuntu / Debian:

+- Install the `serial` package:

+      pip install serial

+- Install pythinkgear itself (e.g. from the top folder of this repo):

+      python setup.py install

+  or:

+      pip install -e .  # to install in developer mode

 - As root create a file named `/etc/bluetooth/rfcomm.conf` to define a serial binding `/dev/rfcomm0` for the bluetooth device.
 Configure it as follows (replace the device id to match your own):